Meet the Board and Staff of the Red Lodge Area Community Foundation

 “RLACF is doing so much to help our community, by convening, incubating, and directly serving community initiatives.
 I’m proud to be part of this dynamic and impactful organization.”

-In 2001, realizing that the greatest need in her unincorporated rural community was funding, she took classes and certified in grant writing/management, successfully generating $1.5 million in grants for the school playground, library, fire hall, and the community’s wastewater treatment system.
-Tracy was hired as the Red Lodge Area Community Foundation’s first staff person, to further develop the annual Fun Run for Charities, which has generated over $2.6 million for over 60 charities in the first 15 years.
+In 2001, realizing that the greatest need in her unincorporated rural community was funding, she took classes and certified in grant writing and management, successfully generating $1.5 million in grants for the school playground, library, fire hall, and the community’s wastewater treatment system.
+Tracy was hired as one of the Red Lodge Area Community Foundation’s first staff to further develop the annual Fun Run for Charities, which generated over $2.6 million for over 60 charities in its first 15 years.
 She soon became the Executive Director.
-Immediately, she successfully requested to have a $340,000 building donated to the Foundation, now called the Nonprofit Shared Services Center, that operates as a meeting, staffing, and back-office services center for over 55 local nonprofits.
+Immediately, she successfully requested to have a $340,000 building donated to the Foundation.
+It is now called the Nonprofit Shared Services Center, which operates as a meeting, staffing, and back-office services center for over 55 local nonprofits.

 She’s worked within the community to grow the Foundation’s balance sheet from $80K to $1.9M in under 10 years.
 She loves to serve others and leading the Foundation allows her to do so in many facets of the community.
-The largest project, the Roosevelt Center, has well-developed plans of creating a $15M indoor, outdoor facility renovation for an Arts & Culture, Conference, Reception and Education Center that strives to deepen the community’s cultural roots while providing significant economic opportunities for arts, main street, and the community.
+The largest project, the Roosevelt Center, has well-developed plans of creating a $15M, indoor/outdoor facility renovation for an Arts and Culture, Conference, Reception, and Education Center that strives to deepen the community’s cultural roots while providing significant economic opportunities for arts, main street, and the community.

 “I feel fortunate to work at the Foundation and to have met so many people who are passionate about the good work they are doing in our community.”